-4.1.2 There maybe support for equipment, uniform, books, professional membership fees, educational, UCAS fees or employability related visits and any other course-related costs available by curriculum departments.
+4.1.2 There may be support for equipment, uniform, books, professional membership fees, educational, or employability related visits and any other course-related costs available by curriculum departments.
 Refer to Departmental pages for details of the support available.

-- 4.2 Learners must satisfy all of the following criteria for access to Learner Funds: - A "home learner" who meets the residency requirements; - Meet the age requirements of the fund; - Be enrolled on an approved Government funded programme (ESFA, European Social Fund (ESF), publicly funded, traineeship programme);
+- 4.2 Learners must satisfy all of the following criteria for access to Learner Support Funds: - A "home learner" who meets the residency requirements; - Meet the age requirements of the fund; - Be enrolled on an approved Government funded programme (DfE, European Social Fund (ESF), publicly funded, traineeship programme);

-- Be on a full-time course and/or substantial part-time course (5 hours per week and above including any mandatory placements); - Be in receipt of income assessed state benefits/ tax credits (including Universal Credits) and / or have an annual gross income, for the 2023/2024 tax year, which runs from 6 April 2023 5 April 2024, of: - £30,000 and below (16-19) for household income; - £30,000 and below (19+, ASF and WYCA) for household income.
+- Be on a full-time course and/or substantial part-time course (5 hours per week and above including any mandatory placements); - Be in receipt of income assessed state benefits/ tax credits (including Universal Credits) and / or have an annual gross income, for the 2024/2025 tax year, which runs from 6 April 2024 - 5 April 2025, of: - £30,000 and below (16-19) for household income; - £30,000 and below (19+, WYCA and YNYCA) for household income.